4 August 2011

 China relationship strengthened

-The relationship between Flinders University’s Faculty of Health Sciences and China’s Central South University and Flinders University’s Faculty of Science & Engineering and Hunan Universities has been strengthened, with a successful grant awarded by the Australia-China Council.
+The relationship between Flinders University’s Faculty of Medicine, Nursing and Health Sciences and China’s Central South University and Flinders University’s Faculty of Science & Engineering and Hunan Universities has been strengthened, with a successful grant awarded by the Australia-China Council.
 From a competitive round of more than 200 applications, Professor Chris Franco and Professor Nico Voelcker were successful in receiving funding of 24,200, which will go towards promoting the joint research centre project between Flinders, Central South and Hunan universities.
 Discussions in late October will focus on identified critical issues of environmental sustainability and propose collaborative flagship research projects to address these issues.

 Alumni Event - London